James Lucas (screenwriter)

 James Lucas is a British/New Zealand screenwriter and film director.
-He is best known for writing and producing the British short drama film The Phone Call (2013), for which he won the Academy Award for Best Live Action Short Film at the 87th Academy Awards.
-Lucas was born in High Wycombe, England and grew up in Christchurch, New Zealand before moving back to London.
+He is best known for writing and producing the British short drama film The Phone Call (2013), the 2021 New Zealand feature film Whina, and the 2026 biopic Moss & Freud.

+Early life and education

+James Lucas was born in High Wycombe, England.
+He grew up in Christchurch, New Zealand, before moving back to London.

+He graduated from film school at London Metropolitan University.

+Career

-After graduating from film school at London Metropolitan, being a Writer/Researcher at Talkback Television and an Assistant Editor at Tank Magazine, James worked at Ridley Scott’s RSA Films for a number of years - a time he cites as his "Masters in Film".
+After being a writer/researcher at Talkback Thames and an assistant editor at Tank Magazine, Lucas worked at Ridley Scott’s RSA Films for a number of years.

-Alongside this, James played in art-rock bands and composed music for clients such as Wallpaper Magazine, HSBC and Moov.
-He also found time to perform as a lead actor in the Danny Boyle created 2012 London Olympics Opening Ceremony.
+He wrote and produced the short drama film The Phone Call (2013), for which he won the Academy Award for Best Live Action Short Film at the 87th Academy Awards.

-Since winning his Oscar, James has gone on to make several more award-winning short films, and written the critically acclaimed, New Zealand feature film 'Whina', starring Rena Owen, released in 2021, and also picked up awards around the world.
+Lucas made several more short films, before writing the 2021 New Zealand feature film Whina, starring Rena Owen, which won a number of awards.

-James is currently in post production for his hotly anticipated Kate Moss biopic 'Moss & Freud', starring Ellie Bamber and Sir Derek Jacobi playing Lucian Freud.
+His latest film is the Kate Moss biopic Moss & Freud, starring Ellie Bamber as Moss and Derek Jacobi as Lucian Freud, which was scheduled to be released in UK cinemas on 29 May 2026.

-His next film and television projects, and a collaboration with Disney Plus are soon to be announced.
+Other activities

+Lucas has played in art-rock bands and composed music for clients such as Wallpaper Magazine, HSBC, and Moov.

+He was a lead actor in the 2012 London Olympics Opening Ceremony created by Danny Boyle.